shiva6242/TO-DO-LIST-COD4406/README.md

 Local Storage: Utilizes browser local storage to store task data persistently, ensuring that tasks are retained even after page reloads or browser sessions, enhancing user convenience and continuity.

+/** IMAGES **/
+image1 : The image shows homepage of application where it consists of input field,add button to add new tasks and filter tag to filter between completed tasks and incompleted tasks.

+ image2 : The image shows the some tasks which are entered by user user and one of them was completed and two of them are yet to be completed.

+ image3: The image shows the only incompleted tasks because the user filtered the tasks to incompleted tasks.

 /** CONCLUSION **/

 In conclusion, the To-Do list web application provides a comprehensive solution for task management, catering to users' organizational needs and enhancing productivity.
 Its intuitive interface, dynamic functionality, and seamless data persistence make it a valuable tool for individuals seeking to streamline their task management workflows effectively.
 Whether used for personal task tracking or collaborative project management, the application offers a versatile platform for efficient task organization and execution.